wangqinNick/tp/docs/DeveloperGuide.md

 As seen from the sequence diagram above, this is the flow of a Cap command.
 The CapCommandParser parses the user's input and assigns the relevant attributes in the Cap Command constructor, such as `totalMcTaken` and `currentCap`.
-When Cap Command is being executed , a CommandResult object is created that calculates the user's current cap after taking into account the current `ModuleManager` modules and the past semester's total mc taken and current cap.
+When Cap Command executes, a CommandResult object is created that calculates the user's current cap after taking into account the current `ModuleManager` modules and the past semester's total mc taken and current cap.

 Given below is an example usage scenario and how the cap feature behaves at each step.

 Step 1.
 The user launches the application for the first time.

 Step 2.
-The user inputs `add -m CS2101` into Ravi, as the user adds a module he's taking into the `ModuleManager`.
-The user keys in as many modules into Ravi as they are taking.
+The user inputs `add -m CS2101` into raVI, as the user adds a module he's taking into the `ModuleManager`.
+The user keys in as many modules into raVI as they are taking.

 Step 3.
 Once the user attains a grade for the modules keyed in, he inputs `grade CS2101 4 A-` and grades all the other modules he has taken.